Biden wins backing of ex-rivals Buttigieg, Klobuchar

-Democratic presidential candidate Joe Biden enjoyed a boost on Monday, when rival Senator Amy Klobuchar announced she would suspend her campaign and throw her support behind the former vice president.
+Democratic presidential candidate Joe Biden enjoyed a boost on Monday, with word that rival Senator Amy Klobuchar would suspend her campaign and throw her support behind the former vice president.

-He also won the backing of former South Bend Mayor Pete Buttigieg, who quit the race a day earlier.
+Biden was also expected to win the backing of former South Bend Mayor Pete Buttigieg, who quit the race a day earlier.

-The Biden endorsements came on the eve of Super Tuesday, when 14 states hold nominating contests.
+The good news for Biden came on the eve of Super Tuesday, when 14 states hold nominating contests.

-And with his former rivals rallying behind him and his weekend victory in South Carolina to overtake the current front-runner, Vermont Senator Bernie Sanders.
+And it could further propel Biden - after his weekend victory in South Carolina- in his effort to overtake the current front-runner, Vermont Senator Bernie Sanders.

-(SOUNDBITE) (English) U.S. DEMOCRACTIC PRESIDENTIAL CANDIDATE JOE BIDEN, SAYING: "The pundits declared my campaign dead.
+(SOUNDBITE) (English) U.S. DEMOCRATIC PRESIDENTIAL CANDIDATE JOE BIDEN, SAYING: "The pundits declared my campaign dead.

 But then along came South Carolina (crowd applause).

-Note: Editor's Note: Script updated to reflect that endorsements are expected this evening from Klobuchar and Buttigieg.